AniketTyagi/SkyStoneOPModeRepo/README.md

           frMotor.setPower((-(nx - ny) + 0.75 * -x2) * m);
       }
   ```
-Thank you for reading this README and remember programmers.
-Gracious proffesionalism.
+Thank you for reading this README and remember programmers, gracious proffesionalism.
 Happy developing!